 I visited the Big Temple twice; on the evening on the day of my arrival in Thanjavur , and on the morning after Shivratri on the day of departure.
 And it was thrilling to be able to witness and participate in traditions that have been in practice without break for over a thousand years.

 His conquest of the Gangetic plains merited a brand new capital – grandiosely named Gangaikonda Cholapuram (City of the Chola who brought Ganga home) – and a temple that almost rivalled that of his great father.

 A huge reservoir nearby – the Chola Gangam – signified a ‘liquid pillar of victory’.
 According to one story, every king defeated in battle by the Cholas was ordered to symbolically empty a pot of sacred Ganga water into it on the grand event of its consecration.

 The once glorious capital is today reduced to a dusty village surrounded by the barely discernible ruins of a palace.
 It is somewhat incongruously named Jayakondan (he who gained victory).
 The Brihadeeswarar temple remains the sole purveyor of the stories and the forgotten legacy of the Master of the Ganga.

 Darasuram is a corruption of Raja Raja Puram, the name of yet another Chola capital set up by the 12th century monarch, Raja Raja Chola II, in the existing temple town of Palaiyarai.
-Its presiding deity – Airavatesvara (protector of Airavata) – gets his name from a legend in which the pristine white elephant of the king of the Gods (Indra) prays to Shiva at this site seeking redemption from a curse that changed his colour.
+Its presiding deity – Airavatesvara (protector of Airavata) – gets his name from a legend in which the pristine white elephant of the king of the Heavens (Indra) prays to Shiva at this site seeking redemption from a curse that changed his colour.

 While relatively smaller in size with just a 24 m high vimanam, this stunning temple is standing testament to the excellence and refinement of Chola art.